Lift off: Singapore Airlines to boost U.S. presence with world's longest flight

-SINGAPORE, Oct 11 (Reuters) - Singapore Airlines Ltd is poised for a major boost to its U.S. footprint from Thursday evening as it resumes, after five years, the world’s longest commercial flight - a near-19 hour non-stop from Singapore to New York.
+SINGAPORE (Reuters) - Singapore Airlines Ltd (SIAL.SI) is poised for a major boost to its U.S. footprint from Thursday evening as it resumes, after five years, the world’s longest commercial flight - a near-19 hour non-stop from Singapore to New York.

 The route, combined with the airline’s plans to restart non-stop services to Los Angeles and add more non-stop flights to San Francisco next month, will give the premium Asian carrier its biggest-ever U.S. presence.